-If an officer retires or resigns before the Police Department or the Commission concludes its investigation into the alleged incident, a sustained finding is no longer needed, and the records shall be immediately released.
+If an officer retires or resigns before the Police Department or the Commission concludes its investigation into the alleged incident, a sustained finding is no longer needed and the records shall be immediately released.
 Cal.
 Penal Code § 832.7(b)(3).

 - 3. Off-Duty Conduct.
-Off-duty conduct may be subject to disclosure, if the off-duty conduct relates to a report, investigation, or findings within a disclosable category of peace officer records.
-If so, then follow all the other rules outlined herein. - 4.
+This statute covers Oeff-duty conduct may be subject to disclosure, if the off-duty conduct relates to a report, investigation, or findings within a disclosable disclosable category of peace officer records.
+If so, then follow all the other rules outlined herein. - 43.
 Officer's Discharge at a person.
 This category requires the discharge of a firearm at a person.
 Cal.
-Penal Code § 832.7(b)(1)(A)(i). - 5.
+Penal Code § 832.7(b)(1)(A)(i). - 54.
 Use of Force Records.
-This category pertains to records relating to the report, investigation, or findings involving an officer's use of force against a person that results in death or great bodily injury.

-- a) "Great bodily injury" means significant or substantial physical injury, not minor or moderate injury.
+This category pertains to records relating to the report, investigation, or findings regarding involving an officer's use of force against a person that results in death or great bodily injury of a person.
+However, no "sustained finding" is required for this category.
+Cal.
+Penal Code § 832.7(b)(1)(A)(ii). - a) "Great bodily injury" means significant or substantial physical injury, not minor or moderate injury.
 (See Cal.
 Penal Code, § 12022.7(f); CALCRIM No. 810.)
 Great bodily injury does not require permanent, prolonged, or protracted bodily damage.
 (See People v.
 Cross, 45 Cal.4th 58, 64 (2008).)
 The aggregation of smaller injuries, such as multiple bruises over various body parts, along with swelling, discoloration, and pain that lasts until the day after the incident can be sufficient to show a great bodily injury.
 (See People v.
 Jaramillo, 98 Cal.App.3d 830, 836 (1979).)
-Great bodily injury must be determined based on the specific facts of the injury, in accordance with the applicable case law. - b) This category does not require a sustained finding. - 6.
+Great bodily injury must be determined based on the specific facts of the injury, in accordance with the applicable case law. - a)b) This category does not require a sustained finding. - 65.
 Sexual Assault.
 This category pertains to any records relating to an incident in which a sustained finding was made by any law enforcement agency or oversight agency that a peace officer engaged in sexual assault involving a member of the public.
 Cal.
-Penal Code § 832.7(b)(1)(B)(i). - a) "Sexual assault" means the commission or attempted initiation of a sexual act with a member of the public by means of force, threat, coercion, extortion, offer of leniency or other official favor, or under the color of authority.
-For purposes of this definition, the propositioning for or commission of any sexual act while on duty is considered a sexual assault.
+Penal Code § 832.7(b)(1)(B)(i). - a) ""Sexual assault"" means the commission or attempted initiation of a sexual act with a member of the public by means of force, threat, coercion, extortion, offer of leniency or other official favor, or under the color of authority.
+For purposes of this definition, the propositioning for or

+- commission of any sexual act while on duty is considered a sexual assault.
 Cal.
 Penal Code § 832.7(b)(1)(B)(ii). - b) "Member of the public" means any person not employed by the officer's employing agency and includes any participant in a cadet, explorer, or other youth program affiliated with the agency.
 Cal.
-Penal Code § 832.7(b)(1)(B)(iii).
+Penal Code § 832.7(b)(1)(B)(iii). - 6.
+Dishonesty.
+This category pertains to any records relating to an incident in which a sustained finding was made by any law enforcement agency or oversight agency of dishonesty by a peace officer directly relating to the reporting, investigation, or prosecution of a crime, or directly relating to the reporting of, or investigation of misconduct by, another peace officer, including, but not limited to, any sustained finding of perjury, false statements, filing false reports, destruction, falsifying, or concealing of evidence.
+Cal.
+Penal Code § 832.7(b)(1)(C).

+II.
 Redactions